 • water-soluble iodinated contrast agents are commonly used in neuroradiology

-• the iodine may be bound either in an organic (non-ionic) compound or an ionic compound
+• the iodine may be bound in either an organic (nonionic) or ionic compound

 • ionic agents may cause additional complications because of hyperosmolality

-• non-ionic agents have fewer side effects as they do not dissociate into component molecules – available in concentrations 240-400 mg iodine/mL – higher concentration yield a greater peak of enhancement but are more viscous
+• nonionic agents have fewer side effects as they do not dissociate into component molecules – available in concentrations of 240-400 mg iodine/mL – higher concentrations yield a larger enhancement but are more viscous

 • ionic (e.g., Telebrix, Gastrografin, Cystografin, Conray) – cheaper, hyperosmolar, higher risk of adverse reactions compared to non-ionic agents